 These highly recommended books are specific to universal design for library and/or college buildings:

-Recent general-context books on universal, inclusive, and accessible design:
+Recent general-context books and reports on universal, inclusive, and accessible design: